kingh0730/typst-cv-miku/data.typ

 #let selftitle = [ Personal Statement ]
 #let self = [
-  I'm a research engineer.
+  - Full-stack research engineer.
+  - Proficient in software engineering, with 5+ years of experience in successfully collaborating with ML researchers to turn research into products.
-  At Microsoft Research, I prototyped the new Office AI for Excel.
+  - At Microsoft Research, I prototyped the new Office AI for Excel.
 ]

 #let edutitle = [ Education ]